Kristina01111000/Drws_site/README.md

 12/5
 For next week:

-Try again to remove the word marketing from the signup page

 - finish page for signups
 - Try adding a new email to the sign up, its been a while -> need to double check that constant contact works